 The statute of limitations in Ontario for filing a medical malpractice claim against a hospital or doctor is generally two years, subject to the discoverability doctrine.
 As such, it is ideal to talk to a lawyer fairly soon after sustaining an injury or illness from a negligent doctor.
 Two years may seem like a lot of time, but it can be gone before you know it and with it your chances for compensation.

-Call the Scarborough Medical Malpractice Lawyers at Preszler Law Firm Today
+Call the Medical Malpractice Lawyers at Preszler Law Firm Today

 As a victim of a medical error, you have the right to take legal action against the party who caused you, or your loved one, harm.
-To talk to a Scarborough medical malpractice lawyer, call Preszler Law Firm at 1-800-JUSTICE today.
+To talk to a medical malpractice lawyer near Scarborough, call Preszler Law Firm at 1-800-JUSTICE today.